openedx/edx-documentation/en_us/shared/exercises_tools/poll.rst

    The file contains a list of all the components in the unit, together with the URL names of the components.
-For example, the following file contains an HTML component followed by a discussion component.
+For example, the following file contains an Text component followed by a discussion component.

    .. code-block:: xml